MouraRaquel/components_angular/README.md

-# components_angular
+# estrutura_projeto_angular
-Basic components for developing projects in Angular
+Basic structure for an Angular project